 Should I visit the AAT to submit documents for an existing case?

-No, the AAT is temporarily closed to all visitors.
 You can submit a document online for any case that has already been lodged with the AAT.

 How will my hearing or conference go ahead if I can't visit in person?